openforis/sepal_ui/CONTRIBUTE.rst

 Please consider using the :code:`--no-ff` option when merging to keep the repository consistent with PR.

-In the project to adapt to :code:`JupyterLab` intelsense, we decided to expicitely write the `return` statement for every function.
+In the project to adapt to :code:`JupyterLab` IntelSense, we decided to explicitly write the `return` statement for every function.

 Install  your local modification instead of the Pypi lib
 ========================================================